lxqt/screengrab/README.md

 Build options
 -------------

-You can use some or all of these params for customize your build.
+You can use some or all of these parameters to customise your build.

  * **-DCMAKE_INSTALL_PREFIX** - Install prefix for Linux distro.
-By default is "/usr".
+Default setting: "/usr".
- * **-DSG_XDG_CONFIG_SUPPORT** - Place config files into XDGC_ONFIG_HOME directory (usualy - ~/.config/${app_name) ).
-By default - in ON.
-In previous versions config files was storaged in ~/.screengrab (this behavior is when its option is OFF)
+ * **-DSG_XDG_CONFIG_SUPPORT** - Place config files into XDGC_CONFIG_HOME directory (usually - ~/.config/${app_name) ).
+Default setting: ON.
+In previous versions the config files were stored in ~/.screengrab (Set this parameter to "OFF" to store the config files here).
- * **-DSG_EXT_UPLOADS** - Enableupload screnshots to image hostings.
-By default is ON.
+ * **-DSG_EXT_UPLOADS** - Enable uploading screenshots to image hosting services.
+Default setting: ON.
- * **-DSG_GLOBALSHORTCUTS** - Enable global shortcuts for main cations to create screenshots.
-By default is ON.
+ * **-DSG_GLOBALSHORTCUTS** - Enable global shortcuts for main actions to create screenshots.
+Default setting: ON.
  * **-DSG_USE_SYSTEM_QXT** - Use system version Qxt Library for global shortcuts.
-By default if OFF.
+Default setting: OFF.
- * **-DSG_DOCDIR** - Name for directory of user's documentation.
-By default is  "screengrab".
+ * **-DSG_DOCDIR** - Name for the directory of user's documentation.
+Default setting:  "screengrab".
  * **-DQKSW_SHARED** - Enable shared linking with qkeysequencewidget library (in src/common/qksysekwesewidget).
-By default is OFF.
+Default setting: OFF.

 **Build notes:**

- * For Debian based Linux distro (Debian Squeezy, Ubuntu 12.04, etc) - if you want to build Screengrab wuth using system version of Qxt Library,  please use this command to run CMake:
+ * For Debian based Linux distro (Debian Squeezy, Ubuntu 12.04, etc) - if you want to build ScreenGrab using the system version of the Qxt Library,  please use this command to run CMake:

 	cmake -DSG_USE_SYSTEM_QXT=ON -DQXT_QXTCORE_INCLUDE_DIR=/usr/include/qxt/QxtCore -DQXT_QXTGUI_INCLUDE_DIR=/usr/include/qxt -DCMAKE_INSTALL_PREFIX=/usr ../